Blendify/blender-manual/blender_docs/manual/grease_pencil/materials/introduction.rst

 ------------------------------------

 Lock (padlock icon)
-   Toggle whether the active material is the only that can be edited.
+   Toggle whether the active material is the only one that can be edited.

 Visibility (screen icon)
-   Toggle whether the active material is the only that can be edited and visible.
+   Toggle whether the active material is the only one that can be edited and is visible.

 Grease Pencil Shader